"She's creative, thinks outside the box and inspires confidence."Chambers USA

 Lauren Goldman serves on Mayer Brown's Management Committee and is co-head of the firm's Supreme Court & Appellate group.
-She is a commercial litigator and highly respected appellate lawyer who has briefed and argued numerous cases addressing issues of importance to the business community in state and federal courts throughout the United States.
-Several of Lauren's matters helped persuade Law360 to name Mayer Brown a "Firm of the Year" in January 2018.
+A 2019 National Law Journal "Litigation Trailblazer," Lauren has briefed and argued numerous cases addressing issues of importance to the business community in state and federal courts throughout the United States.
+Several of Lauren's matters helped persuade Law360 to name Mayer Brown a "Firm of the Year" in 2018, 2019 and again in 2020.

-Lauren also has significant experience representing clients in consolidated product-liability matters.
+Lauren also has significant experience representing clients in consolidated product-liability matters and is recognized by Chambers USA as one of the nation’s top New York commercial litigators.
 She has served as lead legal strategy counsel to a major consumer-products company for over a decade in connection with more than a dozen high-stakes jury trials, including two cases in which the plaintiffs unsuccessfully sought more than $1 billion in damages.
 Lauren has successfully challenged many excessive punitive damages awards at trial and on appeal.
 She has handled legal issues at retrials limited to punitive damages in California, Florida, and Oregon.
 In each case, the retrial jury awarded a small fraction of the original jury's verdict.

-According to Legal 500, clients say that Lauren is "super client-focused, extremely responsive, an excellent writer, and a poised and prepared oral advocate."
+According to Legal 500, clients say that Lauren is "a superb relationship partner who drafts excellent briefs and provides great judgment on all legal issues.”
+She is “super client-focused, extremely responsive, an excellent writer, and a poised and prepared oral advocate," whose work is "well-reasoned, concise, well-organized, and business-focused."
 Clients describe her as "smart, hardworking, and very analytical," with an "unmatched ability to work well with other lawyers."

 Lauren received her JD magna cum laude from New York University School of Law, where she was Order of the Coif and a member of the Law Review.
 In addition, she won the law school's moot court competition.
 Following graduation, she served as a law clerk to Judge Dennis Jacobs of the United States Court of Appeals for the Second Circuit.